 I love to find boring, cash cow companies that it is hard to brag about owning.
 Sacrificing your ego for financial gain can be emotionally counterintuitive, but lucrative.
 I would much rather have the cash register ring reliably than have bragging rights.

-We could go back and forth all day long, but to me it is a matter of personal preference and goals.
-My goal is not to beat the market, but to comfortably afford the life I want to live.
+To me it is a matter of personal preference and goals.
+My goal is to comfortably afford the life I want to live.
 Pim Van Vliet shows that a low risk strategy can even outperform.
 I may beat the market without even really striving to do so.
-And I certainly won’t fire myself if I am 50 basis points shy of the S&P 500’s total return.

 A Dividend Oriented Strategy Beats Dollar Cost Averaging In Reverse in Retirement